-measures, and policy problems on the other hand as framed according to local dynamics pertaining to each urban context.
-The recent enthusiasm for the regulation of kerbsides may on the one hand contribute to expanding the taxonomy of tools available for cities to categorize and regulate activities76, but on the other hand, when considering the concrete strategies adopted at an operational level, policy solutions are shaped by existing regulatory regimes77.
-The diffusion of the Healthy streets approach from London to Budapest highlights the need for local transport authorities - in this case BKK - to raise awareness and shape local demand through education and deliberative processes78.
+Public authorities that is, transport authorities or city administrations, seeking to introduce stringent measures against car use and to actively support the re-allocation of road space often find themselves in want of their public.
+The circulation of best practices across EU cities, which is actively promoted by a variety of stakeholders - EU institutions, cities' networks, users' organisations, think tanks etc. - constitutes another good example of the disconnect between policy solutions on the one hand, such as road space re-allocation measures, and policy problems on the other hand as framed according to local dynamics pertaining to each urban context.
+The recent enthusiasm for the regulation of kerbsides may on the one hand contribute to expanding the taxonomy of tools available for cities to categorize and regulate activities, but on the other hand, when considering the concrete strategies adopted at an operational level, policy solutions are shaped by existing regulatory regimes.
+The diffusion of the Healthy streets approach from London to Budapest highlights the need for local transport authorities - in this case BKK - to raise awareness and shape local demand through education and deliberative processes.
 Yet the use of social media was also favoured by street space contesters in order to advocate change in urban and transport planning.
-Grassroots movements invested massively in knowledge and information-based resources (e.g., IT specialists, building websites and forums, strengthening online communities, etc.)79.
+Grassroots movements invested massively in knowledge and informationbased resources (e.g., IT specialists, building websites and forums, strengthening online communities, etc.).